Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/Workflow.md

 ## Activities

-- `SimpleEventActivity`: A base class for a simple workflow event that only has a `Done` result.
+- `SimpleEventActivityBase`: A base class for a simple workflow event that only has a `Done` result.
+- `SimpleEventActivityDisplayDriverBase`: A base class for a simple workflow event driver that only displays a title, description and optional icon in a conventional format.